Search Goondaba

 Sketch is made by Bohemian Coding, and is available on the Mac App Store for USD 39.99.

-Apple & Google: Different Goals
+Apple & Google: Different Goals by Goondaba

 Apple's goal has been to achieve maximum profit from the sale of hardware: